WaltzingTMatilda/DevPython/README.md

-# Devloping and maintenancing python code in self-taught
+# Devloping and maintenancing python code